-HHFDC contracted with Spectrum Seminars, Inc. to conduct on-site inspections and tenant file reviews of HOME-, HTF-, and NSP-assisted rental housing.
+HHFDC contracted with Spectrum Seminars, Inc. to conduct on-site inspections and tenant file reviews of HOME-, HTF-, and Neighborhood Stabilization Program-assisted rental housing.
 In PY2022, Spectrum completed tenant file reviews for 19 HOME projects and on-site inspections for 16 HOME projects.
 HOME Program Final Reports were issued with one (1) household being over income.
-Since the response is that there are no comparable sized one-bedroom units to swap HOME status, the issue remains unresolved.
+Since the response to the finding is that there are no comparable sized one-bedroom units to swap HOME status, the issue remains unresolved.
 Unit inspections are scheduled for October 2023.
-Additional program and project monitoring information is provided in Attachment H.
+Additional program and project monitoring information is provided in Attachment I.